 Google, Facebook, Amazon… those companies seem to be far away from being your contender, but it’s closer than what you think when it comes to recruitment.

 Between your job posting and their job posting, there is a world.
-How can an SME compete with them when it comes to free food, state of the art offices, comfortable salary and stock option?
+How can an SME compete with them when it comes to free food, state of the art offices, comfortable salary and stock options?

 It’s hard and when you don’t communicate enough about what makes you a good employer it’s even near impossible.